Central Park jogger case: Lawsuits against New York City

-Under newly elected Mayor Bill de Blasio, New York City announced a settlement in June 2014 in the case for about $40 million.
+The settlement was officially approved in September 2014.
 Santana, Salaam, McCray, and Richardson each received around $7.1 million from the city for their years in prison, while Wise received $12.2 million because he had served six additional years.
 The city did not admit to any wrongdoing in the settlement.
-The settlement averaged roughly $1 million for each year of imprisonment that each of the men had served.

-As of December 2014, the five men were pursuing an additional $52 million in damages from New York State in the New York Court of Claims, before Judge Alan Marin.
+The five defendants subsequently sued the state in the New York Court of Claims, before Judge Alan Marin.
+The New York courts allowed the second suit because, unlike the first suit, which was predicated on civil-rights violations, the second suit was based on claims for economic and emotional devastation caused by incarceration.
 Speaking of the second suit, against the state, Santana said: "When you have a person who has been exonerated of a crime, the city provides no services to transition him back to society.
 The only thing left is something like this—so you can receive some type of money so you can survive."

-They received a total settlement of $3.9 million from the state in 2016, with varying amounts related to the period of time that each man had served in prison.
+In 2016, the state-court suit settled for $3.9 million, with varying amounts related to the period of time that each man had served in prison.